 The length of time a Fund has held a particular security is not generally a consideration in investment decisions.
 A change in the securities held by a Fund is known as "portfolio turnover."
-When the portfolio managers deem it appropriate and particularly during periods of volatile market movements, a Fund may engage in frequent and active trading of portfolio securities to achieve its investment objective.
+When a portfolio managers deems it appropriate and particularly during periods of volatile market movements, a Fund may engage in frequent and active trading of portfolio securities to achieve its investment objective.
 Higher portfolio turnover (e.g., an annual rate greater than 100% of the average value of a Fund's portfolio) involves correspondingly greater expenses to a Fund, including brokerage commissions or dealer markups and other transaction costs on the sale of securities and reinvestments in other securities.
 Such sales may also result in realization of taxable capital gains, including short-term capital gains (which are generally taxed at ordinary income tax rates).
 The trading costs and tax effects associated with portfolio turnover may adversely affect a Fund's performance.
-In addition to indirectly bearing the expenses associated with portfolio turnover of the Acquired Funds, the PIMCO Global Core Asset Allocation Fund will directly bear these expenses to the extent that they invest in other securities and instruments.
 Please see a Fund's "Fund Summary-Portfolio Turnover" or the "Financial Highlights" in this prospectus for the portfolio turnover rates of the Funds that were operational during the last fiscal year.
+In addition to indirectly bearing the expenses associated with portfolio turnover of the Acquired Funds, the PIMCO Emerging Markets Full Spectrum Bond Fund will directly bear these expenses to the extent that it invests in other securities and instruments.